ist-dsi/fenix-webapp/README.md

 # Reading Artifacts From Internal Repo

-In our to use the `-Pproduction` profile, it is necessary to have maven configured with username and password.
+In order to use the `-Pproduction` profile, it is necessary to have maven configured with username and password.
 The two files involved in this setup are:

     1. ~/.m2/settings.xml